Out-of-sample gravity predictions and trade policy counterfactuals: Introduction

 Our research contributes to several strands in the international trade literature.
 First, we contribute to the literature on using gravity equations as a tool to evaluate trade policy interventions (see \citealp{GoldbergPavcnik_2016}, and \citealp{Harrison_RC_2010}, for an overview).
 Our results show that the gravity equation does indeed merit its place as the dominant empirical tool in this area, albeit only in its most recent incarnation as the 3-way gravity model.

-Second, we contribute to the voluminous literature examining how to best estimate and interpret gravity equations (see \citealp{HeadMayer_2014} for an overview).
+Second, we contribute to the literature on the estimation and interpretation of gravity equations (see, e.g., \citealp{Yotov_etal_2016}, and \citealp{LSY}).
 We contribute to this literature by pointing out that good out-of-sample forecast properties are an important but currently understudied criterion by which gravity equations should be evaluated.
+We also introduce some new methods for leveraging predictions from machine learning methods within the gravity framework and demonstrate their usefulness.

-Finally, we also contribute to the much smaller literature on the cross-sectional forecasting of international trade flows (see, for example, \citealp{ITC_2025}).
-In contrast to this literature, our focus is on evaluating the out-of-sample predictive power of gravity equations, which we argue is much more important than its in-sample predictive power.
+Finally, we also contribute to the smaller literature on the cross-sectional forecasting of international trade flows and other spatial flows.
+In contrast to much of this literature, our focus is on evaluating the out-of-sample predictive power of gravity equations, which we argue is more important than its in-sample predictive power.
+As such, our analysis complements the recent work of \citet{DingelTintelnotSEGS}, who study the predictive performance of spatial gravity models for predicting commuting flows.
+In light of their finding that highly parameterized models can overfit relative to more parsimonious (covariates-based) specifications, it is notable that we find that the dense fixed effects used in 3-way gravity models are nonetheless useful for both prediction and treatment effect estimation, despite the large amount of variation they absorb.

 The rest of this paper is structured as follows.
-In Section \ref{sec:forecastcausality}, we demonstrate the conceptual link between the gravity equation's out-of-sample forecasting performance and its reliability as a tool for estimating the causal impact of trade policy interventions.
-In Section \ref{procedure}, we introduce our general procedure for evaluating out-of-sample-predictions.
-In Section \ref{sec:models}, we describe a number of statistical methods for forecasting trade flows, including the traditional and newer variants of the gravity equation, as well as our chosen machine learning methods.
-In Section \ref{sec:forecasts}, we use the proposed methodology to compare the out-of-sample forecasting performance of these methods.
-Finally, Section \ref{sec:conclusion} concludes.
+Section \ref{sec:models} describes the forecasting methods that we will compare.
+Section \ref{sec:forecastcausality} establishes the conceptual link between out-of-sample forecasting performance and the reliability of trade policy causal impact estimates.
+Section \ref{sec:forecasts} introduces a general data-based simulation procedure for evaluating the forecasting performance of the different methods.
+Section \ref{sec:results} presents the results obtained when applying the proposed methodology.
+Section \ref{sec:conclusion} concludes.